How a Classroom Game Becomes an Embedded Assessment

 Preparation and Planning

 In order to successfully implement an embedded assessment in a game like Galactic Mappers, it’s useful to lay some important groundwork in the days leading up to gameplay.

 - Transparency: Students should not be taken by surprise on the day of gameplay.
 As in test prep, they need to know what they are being assessed on, how the teacher will be assessing them, and possibly the format of the test itself.
 The day before we play Galactic Mappers, I show students the game cards, reveal the different rounds of play, and review student work from previous years.
-I make it clear that, while this is a game, it is also an assessment of their map skills, collaboration, and time management.
-They are aware that I will be asking them questions while they play and that I have high expectations for their teamwork skills.
+I make it clear that, while this is a game, it’s also an assessment of their map skills, collaboration, and time management.
+They’re aware that I’ll be asking them questions while they play and that I have high expectations for their teamwork skills.

-- Presentation 1 (10 minutes): The class will circle around “the ocean" in the center of the classroom as each presenter shares out their group’s continent and land cards.
-Reward each successful explanation with a Feature Card.
+- Presentation 1 (10 minutes): The class will circle around “the ocean”—the center of the classroom—as each presenter shares out their group’s continent and land cards.
+Reward each successful explanation with a feature card.

 - Presentation 2 (10–15 minutes): Students return to “the ocean” and place their finished continents on the class map.
 Presenters share out their continents and must correctly identify feature cards in order to earn points.
 Points are tallied and a winning group is announced.

-- Class Reflection (10 minutes): Before cleaning up the classroom, start a reflective discussion about the experience.
+- Class reflection (10 minutes): Before cleaning up the classroom, start a reflective discussion about the experience.
 Talk about the game itself, and what students may have learned from the experience.
-Try making a connection to future units, such as, "Where would people want to live on the map we created?”
+Try making a connection to future units: “Where would people want to live on the map we created?”

 I’ve been thinking about iterations on this game to challenge students further or teach different concepts—for example, modifying it to focus on building actual continents or civilizations that students are learning about.
 While this may take away some of the more creative elements of the game, it would certainly ground it in the reality of the civilizations we will be studying over the course of the year.